covidestim/dbstan/README.md

 # dbstan

+`dbstan` is glue code for mapping [`rstan::stanfit`][stanfit] objects to relational database schemas.
+It leverages the [DBI][dbi] package to provide a simple, DBMS-agnostic interface for:

+- `INSERT`ing a representation of a `stanfit` object into a DB
+- Retrieving a particular `stanfit` object's information from the DB.
+- Materializing a `dbplyr`-based list of tables which contain all `stanfit` information.

-`dbstan` is glue code for connecting [`rstan::stanfit`][stanfit] objects and relational databases.
-It leverages the [DBI][dbi] package to provide a very simple, DBMS-agnostic interface for INSERTing a representation of a `stanfit` object into a DB, and it also provides a helper method to retrieve a particular `stanfit` object's information from the DB.
-This way, you can easily get (batches of) sampler results into a database, which usually makes it more convenient to run analyses and share data.
+This makes it easy to move (batches of) sampler results into a database, which makes it more convenient to run analyses and share data.

-The package creates a transformed representation of a `stanfit` object as entries in nine SQL tables:
+The package maps a `stanfit` object into records stored in nine SQL tables:

 - `stanfit.run_ids`
 - `stanfit.run_info`